Fellow-Consulting-AG/docapp-docs/docs/doc2/e-mail.md

 ### Register App on Azure AD

-Follow the steps below to register an App to allow email ingestion in Ephesoft Transact using OAuth2:
+Follow the steps below to register an App to allow email ingestion in Ephesoft Transact using OAuth2:<br>
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-Note: The permissions may require authorization from an administrator.
+**Note:** The permissions may require authorization from an administrator.
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }

 1\.
 Sign in to the Azure Portal using your credentials.